wendyverdonk93/docs/content/integrations/cash register software/MplusKASSA/_index.md

 MplusKASSA offers order management software for restaurants, cafes, hotels and establishments alike.

 Recently, MplusKASSA has integrated their order management system with MultiSafepay.
-If you would like to find out more about the integration process, please contact MplusKASSA directly at <info@mpluskassa.nl>
+If you would like to find out more about the integration process, email MplusKASSA directly at <info@mpluskassa.nl>